 Baja Ocean Wildlife Expedition

-Includes: All in-country transportation, accommodations, meals as noted in itinerary, camping in Magdalena Bay, activities, guides, and a donation to turtle conservation.
+Includes: All in-country transportation, accommodations, meals as noted in itinerary, camping in Magdalena Bay, activities, guides, round trip airport pickup & transfer from Los Cabos, and a donation to turtle conservation.

-Excludes: Airfare to La Paz/Los Cabos, airport pickup, 2 dinners, personal items, guide tips, and travel insurance.
+Excludes: Airfare to Los Cabos, 2 dinners, personal items, tips, and travel insurance.

 CONTACT US TO:

 Work directly with local researchers

 Fly into Cabo San Lucas and meet your shuttle to La Paz (2 hour drive) (round trip shuttle service included), a great way to view the area’s desert landscape.
 Meet your guide for dinner after you arrive and have an orientation meeting to learn about the wildlife you will see and the research programs you’ll visit.
 Overnight at Hotel Catedral, a beautiful modern hotel in the city center (4 nights).
 (D)

 MARCH 8th - WHALE SHARK RESEARCH & ESPIRITU SANTO ISLAND

 Whale sharks are the true “gentle giants” of the oceans.
 The largest fish on the planet, these gentle beasts return yearly to feed on plankton in La Paz Bay.
 You'll have several opportunities to snorkel with these incredible (but not aggressive) animals and learn more about these magnificent creatures and support their protection.
 Our partners helped to create new guidelines to make sure that the observation limits any stress on the animals.